24 Handmade Craft Ideas from 2010: A Year of Free Crafts

 Who knew you could make clothes from just one yard of fabric?
 We did!
 There are DIY skirts, tops, and dresses that you can make from only one yard of fabric that you might discover in your sewing stash.
 Hand-sewn clothes that you can make easily can supplement your wardrobe any time of the year.

 Make your friends jealous at your next lunch date by wearing this adorable Vintage DIY Skirt.
-You’ll feel so flirty and fun that wearing this skirt will instantly brighten your mood.
+You’ll feel so flirty and fun that wearing this gorgeous two-layer and multi-colored skirt will instantly brighten your mood.

-Greet the day in your new Hello Sunshine DIY Blouse made from an old button-up shirt.
+Greet the day in your new refashioned peplum shirt made from scraps.
 It’s so much fun to sew a blouse that uses material from your existing wardrobe.

 Victoria's Secret has such cute items, but their prices are not so great.
 This Victoria's Secret Inspired DIY Skirt has all of the cuteness without shelling out for full-priced clothes.